Green Party of Canada: Division under Annamie Paul

-On 4 November 2019, May announced she would be stepping down as leader of the Green Party of Canada.
+On November 4, 2019, May announced she would be stepping down as leader of the Green Party of Canada.
 May continued to act as parliamentary leader and sit as a Green member of Parliament.
 The decision to step down came as a promise to May's daughter.
 A leadership election was held on 3 October 2020, and Toronto-based lawyer and activist Annamie Paul was elected to succeed Elizabeth May as Green Party leader.
 At the time, Annamie Paul had been described as a centrist.

 Paul ran in the 2020 Toronto Centre federal by-election, where she placed second.

-On 10 June 2021, Jenica Atwin crossed the floor, leaving the Green caucus to join the Liberal caucus.
+On June 10, 2021, Jenica Atwin crossed the floor, leaving the Green caucus to join the Liberal caucus.
 This came shortly after a public rift over the Israeli–Palestinian conflict.
 Atwin had criticized party leader Paul's statement on the matter following Israeli airstrikes as "inadequate", which in turn prompted an advisor to Paul, Noah Zatzman, to vow to replace Atwin with a "Zionist" candidate.
 In a Facebook post, Zatzman stated: "We will work to defeat you and bring in progressive climate champions who are antifa and pro LGBT and pro indigenous sovereignty and Zionists!!!!!”
 Atwin cited "distractions" in the Green Party as a factor in her departure.
 The Green federal council subsequently passed a motion calling for Paul to repudiate Zatzman for his statements towards Atwin and other Green MPs, of which Paul refused to act on.
-Following Atwin's defection, the remaining two Green MPs, Elizabeth May and Paul Manly, reaffirmed their commitment to their party and expressed their disappointment, stating "the attack against Ms. Atwin by the Green party leader’s chief spokesperson on May 14 created the conditions that led to this crisis.”
+Following Atwin's defection, the remaining two Green MPs, Elizabeth May and Paul Manly, reaffirmed their commitment to their party and expressed their disappointment, stating "the attack against Ms. Atwin by the Green party leader's chief spokesperson on May 14 created the conditions that led to this crisis".

-During the 2021 federal election, Mike Morrice was elected in Kitchener Centre, becoming the first Green MP elected in Ontario, and second Green MP outside of British Columbia, as well the former leader May was re-elected.
-However, Manly was defeated in Nanaimo—Ladysmith, and the party's share of the vote fell to its lowest amount in 21 years.
+In the 2021 election, the party's share of the vote fell to its lowest amount in 21 years.
 As well, the Green Party ran candidates in only 252 of the country's 338 ridings; limited resources and staff layoffs hampered any attempt at a co-ordinated countrywide campaign, which also lacked a national director during all five weeks of election campaigning.
 A week after the election, Paul announced her intention to resign as leader.